-3. Utilize ClickUp's functionalities to manage your Daily Scrum

 A display of the ClickUp dashboard, which allows for a high level overview of the Project being worked on, especially helpful for Product Owners.
-Also, using the me view within Box View, makes daily scrum meetings a breeze, by offering a way to see the Tasks that have been worked on yesterday as well as what needs to be completed for the rest of the week!
+Using the Me view within Box View makes daily scrum meetings a breeze by offering a way to see the Tasks that have been worked on yesterday, as well as what needs to be completed for the rest of the week!

 This view allows the user to have a more day to day view of a project’s progress, helpful for Scrum Masters particularly as well as Product Owners.
 In addition this view works perfect for a kanban setup since you can create a Task within a certain status and you can layer each Task within that Status.

-v8